 In all, he fathered 10 children with the two women.

-Charles is seen here in an undated portrait.
-He was a farmer and resided near Chalk Hill, Fayette County.
+Charles was a longtime farmer and resided near Chalk Hill, Fayette County.

-After a few years of marriage, and two known children (Nancy and Robert), he allegedly left Flora and the family.
+After a few years of marriage, and the births of their two children, he allegedly abandoned Flora and the family.
 She in turn filed for divorce, on the grounds of desertion.
 News of the legal proceeding was covered in the Connellsville Courier in late 1904 and early 1905.
 Attorney Leslie A. Howard was appointed master for Flora in the case.

 The divorce was secured, with Charles now residing in Belle Vernon, Fayette County.
 Imagine his reaction when, in 1908, his ex-wife cruelly married his widowed father.
 The scandal made headline news in the Connellsville newspapers.

-Charles made his own twist of revenge when, at age 35, he married his ex-wife's sister, 23-year-old Grace Lee Hull (1882-1931) of Uniontown, also a daughter of Isaac and Jane (Inks) Hull.
+Charles made his own twist of revenge when, at age 35, he married his ex-wife's sister, 23-year-old Grace Lee Hull (1882-1931) of Uniontown.
 The ceremony was held on May 6, 1905, with the couple uniting themselves in marriage.
 He and Grace were 14 years apart in age.